Important quotes by the Founders of America.

 Benjamin Franklin – On Civil War – (To the Printer of the London Public Advertiser, August 25, 1768) “…And is there not one wise and good man to be found in Britain, who can propose some conciliating measure that may prevent this terrible mischief?–I fear not one.
 For Quos Deus vult perdere, dementat prius!”

 Translated it means..
 Those whom God wishes to destroy he first drives mad.
-This is sometimes translated “the gods” but this is not correct in the case of the Franklin quote as the word Deus is capitalized signifying a personal pronoun and the Latin there is a singular nominative case which can only be translated as “God” with a capitalize “G” and in the singualar.
+This is sometimes translated “the gods” but this is not correct in the case of the Franklin quote, nor have I ever found the word in its plural form in the Latin quote.
+The word Deus is capitalized signifying a personal pronoun and the Latin there is a singular nominative case which can only be translated as “God” with a capitalize “G” and in the singualar.
 Quos of chose just means “those whom” and “vult” is to will as in voluntary or volition.
 The word “perdere” is to destroy or damn as in perdition.
 The word “dementat” is like demented or insane.
 And “prius” could be likened to “drive” as in the Prius car company or more precisely to “proceed” or to do before.

 “…It was this attachment to a Constitution, founded of free and benevolent principles, which inspired the first settlers of this country,–they saw with grief the daring outrages committed on the free Constitution of their native land,–they knew nothing but a civil war could, at any time, restore its pristine purity.
 So hard was it to resolve to imbrue their hands in the blood of their brethren, that they chose rather to quit their fair possessions and seek another habitation in a distant clime.
 When they came to this new world, which they fairly purchased of the Indian natives, the only rightful proprietors, they cultivated the then barren soil by their incessant labor, and defended their dear-bought possession with the fortitude of the Christian and the bravery of the hero…